-Q: Thanks for your website and advice.
-Just a quick question: I turned 65 in January 2013.
-So I was 64 years of age for a large part of the 2012/2013 financial year, but of course I turned 65 during the 2012/2013 financial year, that is, in January 2013.
-My understanding is that because I am under 65 for part of the 2012/2013 financial year then I can exercise the bring forward provisions and make non-concessional contributions up to $450,000 before I turn 65, if I choose to do so.
+Q: I turn 65 in March 2019, which means I will be 64 years of age for a large part of the 2018/2019 financial year, but of course I turn 65 during the 2018/2019 financial year.
+My understanding is that because I will be under 65 for part of the 2018/2019 financial year then I can exercise the bring-forward provisions and make non-concessional contributions up to $300,000 before I turn 65, if I choose to do so.
 Is this correct?

-Answer: You ask a very popular question, and the rules relating to making super contributions for an individual turning 65 during a financial year are a little peculiar, due to the operation of the over-65s work test and the operation of the bring-forward rules for non-concessional contributions.
+A: You ask a very popular question, and the rules relating to making super contributions for an individual turning 65 during a financial year are a little peculiar, due to the operation of the over-65s work test, and the operation of the bring-forward rules for non-concessional contributions.

 The response outlined below is of a general nature, and you will need to verify the rules applicable for your own unique circumstances with the ATO, or your accountant or adviser.

 The general rule is that if an individual is under the age of 65 on 1 July of a financial year, then that individual can contribute more than $100,000 (for the 2018/2019 year, or for the 2017/2018 year) in non-concessional contributions in a single financial year, triggering the bring-forward rules.
-In short, they can make up to $450,000 (for the 2018/2019 year, or for the 2017/2018 year) in non-concessional contributions in the financial year even though they turn 65 during that financial year, subject of course to not having triggered the bring-forward rules in the two previous financial years.
+In short, they can make up to $300,000 (for the 2018/2019 year, or for the 2017/2018 year) in non-concessional (after-tax) contributions in the financial year even though they turn 65 during that financial year, subject of course to not having triggered the bring-forward rules in the two previous financial years.

-Special circumstance: If an individual turns 65 during a financial year, and wants to make a non-concessional contribution after turning 65 in that same financial year, then he or she must satisfy a work test.
-After turning 65, the maximum non-concessional contribution each year is $150,000 (for the 2012/2013 year).
-Generally speaking, the bring-forward is no longer available, EXCEPT in one unique instance.
+Special circumstance: If an individual turns 65 during a financial year, and wants to make a non-concessional (after-tax) contribution after turning 65 in that same financial year, then he or she must satisfy a work test.
+After ‘turning 65’, the maximum non-concessional contribution is $100,000 for the 2018/2019 year (or for the 2017/2018 year).
+Generally speaking, the bring forward is no longer available after turning 65, EXCEPT in one unique instance.
 In the year that an individual turns 65, he or she can make a non-concessional contribution greater than $100,000 for the 2018/2019 year (or for the 2017/2018 year) before or after turning 65 during that year, triggering the bring-forward rules.
 In these circumstances, if a person makes the contribution after turning 65, then they must also meet the work test before making the super contribution.

 The work test that enables Australians aged 65 years and over (up to the age of 75) to make super contributions involves working 40 hours in any 30-day period in the financial year in which you intend to make the contribution.
 For more information about the work test, see SuperGuide article Over-65s work test: How does it operate?.